 Buying a new electric bike or a conversion kit?
 The pros: installing an e-bike conversion kit lets you keep your original bike, saves a significant budget, and is relatively easy to put in place.
 The cons: converted e-bike still does not feel like an e-bike.
 You will need to carefully manage weight distribution and wiring.

 There are many advantages and disadvantages of getting an e-bike conversion kit with battery.
-In this post, I would like to share my thoughts and experience with such kits.
+In this article, we would like to share some thoughts and experiences with such kits.

 What is an e-bike conversion kit?

 An e-bike conversion kit with battery is, essentially, an engine placed on a special tire of the bike.
 This engine works with a battery (usually a lithium one because they offer more advantages than other types of e-bike batteries).

 E-bikes also have an LCD display to see some of the settings of the bike and how much battery is left, the speed you are traveling at, an assisted pedaling system, and a controller.

-To transform the regular bike into an electric one all you have to do is install the kit.
+To transform your regular bike into an electric one all you have to do is install the kit.
 But just like with normal e-bikes, this doesn’t mean your bike will become a motorcycle.
 You still have to pedal to make the engine work.